Hikayat Raja-raja Pasai

 Hikayat Raja-raja Pasai (حكاية راج-راج ڤاسا translated as “Chronicle of the Kings of Pasai”) is perhaps the earliest work in Malay on the first Malay-Muslim kingdom of Samudera-Pasai.
 In the story, Merah Silu met Muhammad in his dream and accepted conversion to Islam.
 The book is believed to have been composed around the late 14th or more likely early 15th century.
 The text of this work has a lot of parallels with the Sejarah Melayu and the history of Melaka.

+It is not certain when this hikayat was first written because at that time the tradition of retelling other people's stories (as is done in oral stories) was prevalent and considered normal.
+Note the following excerpt from Hikayat Raja Pasai:

+Once upon a time, a fairy told the story of the first king to convert to Islam, Pasai; then it was narrated by the person who owns this story, this land under the wind, Pasai was the first to bring faith in Allah and the Messenger of Allah.
+Then there were two kings, one named Raja Ahmad and the other named Raja Muhammad.
+As for the older one, Raja Ahmad.
+So the two brothers wanted to establish a kingdom in Samarlanga.